Kirill2K/hello-world/README.md

 Hi guys!

-K2k is here, so im going to progrmming in a few weeks!
+K2k is here, so im will progrmming in a few weeks!